The Yunnan Grand Budget Tour (Group Tour)

 Day 8: SHUHE - LIJIANG - SHUHE

-You take the public bus to Lijiang.
-The pleasant old town of Lijang lies in the shadow of the Jade Dragon Mountain in a fertile valley at about 2’400 meters above sea level.
+Today you visit famous, UNESCO protected Lijiang.
+The pleasant old town of Lijiang lies in the shadow of the Jade Dragon Mountain in a fertile valley at about 2’400 meters above sea level.

-Like Shuhe, Lijiang used to be a pivotal stop for the horse caravans traveling along the “Tea and Horse Road”.
+Like Shuhe, Lijiang used to be an important stop for the horse caravans traveling along the “Tea and Horse Road”.

 You take a stroll through the apparently countless and, on first sight, confusing narrow lanes and canals crisscrossing the picturesque old town.
 Climb Lion Hill to get a bird’s eye view over the roof tops of the old town.

 Visit the local fruit and vegetable market and relax at one of the many tea and coffee shops.
-You can head back to Shuhe together with your tour guide or explore the old town of Lijiang a bit more on your own and head back to Shuhe on your own.
+Time at leisure to explore Lijiang on your own.

 Overnight accommodation is at Shuhe.